 I’ve visited all three of these, in situ.
 And you know what?
 I like them.
 They remind me of when being a Quaker was serious business.
 While nowhere as big as the Penn figure at city hall, the statue looks very solid and heavy.
 She won’t be easy to move.
 I like that also and say: leave her be.

-And if some just have to strike a blow against William Penn, they could look west, to, wait for it — William Penn University, in Oskaloosa Iowa.
-And they even have a sculpture ready for you.
+Yet if some just have to strike a blow against William Penn, they could look west, to, wait for it — William Penn University, in Oskaloosa Iowa.
+And they even have a sculpture ready for you there.
 I couldn’t find a name for it; but it’s outside their fine arts center; the school was founded after the Quaker anti-art & music ban had crumbled.

 But wait a minute.
 Somebody painted “no slaveowners” on him, which might be timely — but Whittier was never a slaveowner.
-To the contrary, he spent much of his adult life as an antislavery activist.
+To the contrary, he spent much of his adult life as a nationally-known antislavery activist.
 Even after his health failed and kept him at home, Whittier fought for abolition with one of the most famous pens of his day.
-I’m wondering what it achieves to treat him as in the same category as Calhoun.
+I’m wondering what it achieves to treat him as If he were in the same category as Calhoun.

 But then, if one can’t get to Whittier, there’s always the Northwest.
 Up in Oregon you could find George Fox University.
 They have a new statue, their equivalent of the 800-pound gorilla: this one is an 800-pound bronze bear.